- Publications and resources

 Learn about the Part 61 helicopter type rating rules in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

-Download a print-friendly version of the guide to helicopter type ratings fact sheet.
+Download a print-friendly version of the guide to helicopter type ratings information sheet.

 Who does this information apply to?

 - all multi-engine helicopters